ericz99/express-graphql-example/README.md

-# Express-Graphql-Example
+# Express-Graphql-Example (NOT FINISHED)

-Real world example of how to build a maintainable server & api design.
-This example will consist of good design pattern to follow, flow of how the application structure should be used, and most importantly how to implement these features in this example repo.
-Please read comments of the code to understand why I use it and etc.
+Sample real world example of using express + graphql, and how to interact with the api.

 ## Motivation

 I seen a lot of good tutorial / guide on how to use these technology and it made me want to contribute to these tutorial / guide as well.
-So that is one of the reason why I decided to build a real world example of how to use these technology.
+So that is one of the reason why I decided to build a real world example on how to use these technology.
 I'm also hoping to spread my knowledge to others as well because I feel like doing this allows me, to learn more from my mistake and etc.

-# Table of contents
+## Table of contents

 <!--ts-->